 Ahh, the wisdom of a father (Father of the Church that is).
 Moderation is HARD because we often overestimate our self-control.

-Moderation can look differently for everyone.
+Moderation can look different for everyone.
 Some apps may be your trigger and others may not affect you at all.
-For me, instagram was taking up way to much of my time and attention so I deleted my account.
+For me, Instagram was taking up way too much of my time and attention so I deleted my account.
 Facebook, not so much, so I kept it.
 But I did take both of these apps off of my phone so I wouldn’t be able to access them during the day.